 With the 1966 Livestock Act, the French government set up a national centralised selection programme for animal breeds, particularly for cattle, sheep and goat breeds based on an alliance between breeders, researchers (INRA geneticists) and government agencies.
 For Flamant (2011), the selection of animal breeds “whose genetic heritage is considered to be of public interest” justifies the “public investments all along the selection chain” (Flamant, 2011).
 The period from the 1960s until the early 2000s make up a “cooperative and public selection regime” (Labatut et al., 2013).
 The sharing of resources and the “collegial” management of the breed were at the heart of this regime, whose national genetic policy was heavily funded by the government, in an effort to prevent inbreeding and to ensure that genetic progress was accessible to all breeders across the nation.
 In the interest of the national economy and food security, genetic progress can be considered a common-pool resource (Allaire et al., 2018).
 To meet this goal, the law defined the roles of the various partners involved in the selection process.
 The National Commission for Genetic Improvement (Commission Nationale d’Amélioration Génétique, CNAG), whose members are agents from the Ministry of Agriculture, scientists and genetic selection stakeholders, supervised the activities related to the genetic selection policy (validation of UPRA certification, definition of selection targets, regulation of the sale of semen, etc.)

 The government designated INRA and the Institut de l’Elevage to manage the national genetic databases, which are shared among all the breed stakeholders, and constitute a platform of public information.
 The assessment of sires and brood dams, the calculation of the genetic value of animals (indexes) was delegated to INRA (in addition to its research mission) and to the Institut de l’Elevage.
 In contrast to the plant selection system, where the targets and performance criteria for varieties are defined by the private companies that produce them, animal selection is carried out in a dual cooperative-public regime, where the selection targets for each breed, translated into genetic indexes that evaluate the genetic merit of each animal based on these targets, are defined collectively within the UPRAs.
 In this regime, as we have demonstrated elsewhere, “the private market, cooperative associations and public agencies are not opponents but are collaborative partners” (Labatut et al., 2013).
 The recognition of the public stakes on these common-pool resources was not actually established until after the implementation of market schemes that ensured the distribution of the benefits from genetic progress and the sustainability of the resource (Labatut et al., 2013).
 Thus the 1966 Livestock Act regulated the semen market and AI market by limiting competition, particularly by establishing monopolies according to geographical zone (territories) for AI cooperatives.
-This territorial organisation of the semen market sought to ensure access to AI services as well as to genetic progress at fair prices for all livestock farmers.
-AI cooperatives were thus vested with a public service mission for the transfer of genetic progress.
+This territorial organisation of the semen market sought to ensure access to AI services as well as to genetic improvements at fair prices for all livestock farmers.
+AI cooperatives were thus vested with a public service mission for the transfer of genetic improvements.